SanielX/Microscenes/README.md

 ## Type Icon
-Allows to add icon to a node.
-You can initialize it using string 'filter', then next set of rules is applied:
+Allows to add an icon to a node.
+You can initialize it using string 'filter', then the next set of rules is applied:
 * If filter starts with "Assets/" or "Packages/", then icon is loaded using absolute path using  [AssetDatabase.LoadAssetAtPath\<Texture>](https://docs.unity3d.com/ScriptReference/AssetDatabase.LoadAssetAtPath.html).
 * If filter starts with "Resources/" then rest of the path is used for [Resources.Load(string)](https://docs.unity3d.com/ScriptReference/Resources.Load.html) call.</br>
 * If filter starts with t: and contains '.' symbol, icon is retrieved from type with the same name (Must match whole name including namespace)</br>
 * If filter starts with t: and <b>does not</b> contain '.', then search through types is used but only for Type.Name, first match is used to retrieve the icon. </br>
 * If type is found, then rules are the same as for intiialization with `System.Type`
-* If none of these criterias are met, icon is loaded using [EditorGUIUtility.IconContent(string)](https://docs.unity3d.com/ScriptReference/EditorGUIUtility.IconContent.html)
+* If none of these criteria are met, icon is loaded using [EditorGUIUtility.IconContent(string)](https://docs.unity3d.com/ScriptReference/EditorGUIUtility.IconContent.html)

 Initialization with Type works as follows:
 * If type is `MonoBehaviour` then finds `MonoScript` asset and retrieves icon from it.